13 Pictures of Mast Cell Tumors in Dogs [With Vet Comments]

 There is no way to tell if your dog has a mast cell tumor by its appearance alone: in fact, in veterinary medicine, these tumors are known for their unpredictable appearance.
 They can look like something harmless, even in their most life-threatening forms.
 Let’s look at a few different types of mast cell tumors:

-The tumor below is a small mast cell tumor.
+The small bump in the picture below is a small mast cell tumor.
 As you can see, it looks harmless and could easily be mistaken for a sebaceous cyst or lipoma.
 But don’t let its small size fool you: small tumors can be high-grade with the potential to spread quickly.

 Small mast cell tumors can appear: